Adobe Experience Manager (AEM) content fragments are created and managed as page-independent assets.

 They allow you to create channel-neutral content, together with (possibly channel-specific) variations.
 You can then use these fragments, and their variations, when authoring your content pages.

-This page must be read in conjunction with Managing Content Fragments, as it introduces basic terminology and the creation of fragments.
+This page must be read in conjunction with Working with Content Fragments (and related pages) as it introduces basic terminology and concepts, together with creating and managing fragments.

 - Marketing and Campaign Strategy